Jodu555/Twitch-Stream-Downloader-SAAS/README.md

 All Monitors that overflow with the free tier slots will be deleted

 Here goes the rule of first come first server:
-This means the first sniffentry you deleted will persist Aswell as the first videos recorded that are not deleted
+This means the first sniffentry you created will persist Aswell as the first videos recorded that are not deleted

 ### Signup Flow